LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 ---

-Hey there, this is more of an introductory than my last if you're following along.
-I gave a quick explainer in my normalising flow post on variational inference, but I figured I'd do a standalone post on it, talk about other methods within the field and more detailed fundamentals.
+Hey there, this is more of an introductory post than my last if you're following along.
+I gave a quick explainer in my normalising flows post on variational inference, but I figured I'd do a standalone post on it, talk about other methods within the field and more detailed fundamentals.
 I'm definitely going to miss some useful framework somewhere, so please email me if you have any suggestions.

 As usual, here are some of the resources I’m using as references for this post.
 Feel free to explore them directly if you want more information or if my explanations don’t quite click for you: